-For any documents that are missing or are unnecessary based on the response provided, please state, "No document is loaded and/or it will be loaded by the XX date".
+For any documents that are missing or are unnecessary based on the response provided, please state, "No document is loaded and/or it will be loaded by a specific date".

-- 1. Identify PY 2023 NCWorks Career Center location(s) including Tier 1, Tier 2, Affiliate, and Specialized sites; On-site partners; how NCWorks Career Center operator(s) are designated; provider(s) of WIOA career services and method of selection; whether youth service provider is on-site and, if so, youth services offered.
-Use the PY 2023 NCWorks Career Center Chart.
-[WIOA Section 121(b)(1)(A) and (b)(1)(B)] - Name document: Local Area Name PY 2023 NCWorks Career Centers. - 2.
-Provide the name(s) of the current service provider(s), date, and process for when the competitive procurement of the One-Stop Operator(s) occurred.
+- Identify PY 2024 NCWorks Career Center location(s) including Comprehensive and Affiliate Sites; On-site partners; how NCWorks Career Center operator(s) are designated; provider(s) of WIOA career services and method of selection; whether youth service provider is on-site and, if so, youth services offered.
+Use the PY 2024 NCWorks Career Center Chart.
+[WIOA Section 121(b)(1)(A) and (b)(1)(B)] - Name document: KTWDB PY 2024 NCWorks Career Centers. - 2.
+Provide the name(s) of the current One-Stop provider(s), date, and process for when the competitive procurement of the One-Stop Operator(s) occurred.
 Include the expected length of the contract(s) (one to four years and the current year the contract is (e.g., two of three years).
+[WIOA Section 108(b)(16)]

-On October 2, 2022 Kerr-Tar WDB released a RFP for Bidders for One-Stop Operator.
+On November 2, 2022 Kerr-Tar WDB released a RFP for Bidders for One-Stop Operator.
 The RFP contained the scope of services, guidelines and requirements, and scoring criteria.
 An information session was held at the COG office on November 16, 2022 for interested respondents.
 One proposal was received by the December 16, 2022, 12:00 noon deadline.
 The proposal was reviewed by Board staff and independent reviewers to assure an arm's length relationship between Board staff in the review process.
 The RFP was scored with a passing grade and the NC Commerce Department of Workforce Solutions (DWS) was selected for recommendation.
 At the March 14, 2023 WDB meeting, it was recommended and the Board approved going into contract with DWS for one year.

 - 3. Provide a brief description of how Career and Training Services are provided.
 [WIOA Section 121(e), 134(c)] - a.
 Provide a description of how Career and Training services are provided to adults. - b.
 Provide a description of how Career and Training services are provided to dislocated workers. - c.
-Provide a description of how Career and Training services are provided to youth. - a.
-Provide a description of how Career and Training services are provided to adults.
+Provide a description of how Career and Training services are provided to youth.

-Kerr-Tar one-stop delivery system is the basic delivery system for adult services.
+A. Kerr-Tar one-stop delivery system is the basic delivery system for adult services.
 Through this system, adults and can access a continuum career and training services.
 Career services for adults are made available in all Kerr-Tar one-stop centers and affiliated sites in each local area.
 Adults needing training are provided Individual Training Accounts (ITAs) and access to lists of eligible training providers and programs of training through NCWorks that allows participants to make informed choices on where to use their ITAs.
 Registration is the process for collecting information to support a determination of eligibility.
 The NCWorks Career Center Talent Engagement and Talent Development Teams work together with partners to address the needs of the adult job seeker.
 When a job seekers comes into the career center for assistance, he is assessed by the Talent Engagement team to determine priority of service, education, previous work experience, and skills that are transferable.
 Assessments tools are used to such as LMI and Onet Online.
 Active listening techniques are also used to better evaluate customer's needs.
 TD will discuss career choices and career pathways to determine any deficiencies.
 Finally, the adult job seeker is referred to appropriate services and partners to address deficiencies or referred to business services as needed.